SamScholefield/empty-project/README.md

 ## To clone

-Use the below where `<my-new-project-directory>` is the user specified name of the directory to be created to hold the clone.
+Use the below where `<my-new-project-directory>` is the author specified name of the directory to be created to hold the clone.

 * `$ git clone https://github.com/SamScholefield/empty-project <my-new-project-directory>`